One of the defining traits of an addict is having a strong

 4. Distract yourself.
 Like exercise, anything can be used to take your mind off cravings and on something else.
 Whether it’s work, exercising, hobbies, your children, or your spouse.
 Find a distraction that you can turn to again and again whenever you feel a craving.

-These are a few suggestions for resisting the urge to use drugs or alcohol.
-Throughout your recovery you may face the challenge of cravings.
-However, with the above tips, over time, those cravings will show up less and less often.
+the above tips, over time, those cravings will show up less and less often.

 No comments: